dxc-technology/halstack-style-guide/components/header/README.md

 ### Modes

-Following the convention of the modes that can be fount in a component, two main modes are defined for the header.
+Following the convention of the modes that can be found in a component, two main modes are defined for the header.
 Modes: __basic__ and __underlined__.

 ![Header modes](images/header_modes.png)